saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 ## Miscellaneous
 - If you have resources that are running inside AWS that need programmatic access to various AWS services, then the best practice is always to use **IAM roles**.
 However, applications running outside of an AWS environment will need access keys for programmatic access to AWS resources.
 For example, monitoring tools running on-premises and third-party automation tools will need **access keys**.
 - You can also provision stack using **CloudFormation** but it only works with **JSON or YAML**.
 If you want to define your stack in some other language, use **CDK** which works with many familiar languages like Python, Ruby, Java, JavaScript etc.
+- Enforce MFA only on users with suspicious login attempts - **Enable Adaptive Authentication for the User Pool.**